 Home furnace systems differ according to the fuel used in generating heat.
 Knowing the benefits of a particular type of fuel source will also help you determine whether your home furnace system is efficient or not.
 In most homes today, furnaces are commonly powered by either gas or electricity.

 • Gas furnace.
-A gas furnace is the most typical form of home furnace systems.
+A gas furnace is the most typical form of a home furnace system.
 Similar to an air handler, you can also pair your gas furnace with your air cooling system.
 Natural gas lines are available in many parts of the country; hence, it is not difficult to install a gas furnace.
 Gas furnace home systems provide powerful heat which is ideal in places where there are long cold winters.
 Additionally, natural gas is less expensive than electricity, and you can have year-round heating and cooling if you pair it with your AC system.
-Gas furnace home systems are also more energy efficient.
+Gas furnace home systems are also more energy-efficient.
 One downside to a gas furnace is the extra precaution needed to detect carbon monoxide.
 In places where there are no natural gas lines, it is not cost-efficient to choose a gas furnace.

-Choosing between a gas furnace and electric furnace depends on where you live as well as the needs of your home.
+Choosing between a gas furnace and an electric furnace depends on where you live as well as the needs of your home.
 You can always consult a heating contractor if you are thinking about switching to a different heating system.

 The importance of home furnace energy-efficiency